Human-Connection/Human-Connection-Clock-Frontend/README.md

 Otherwise you need to setup a Wordpress system manually.
 To setup Wordpress you need to have a webserver with PHP and a MySQL database.
 Then just follow the famous [Wordpress 5-minute installation](https://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Installation).

-**DATABASE**

-We use MySQL for the COC API as our relational database.
-Currently all of the database related code can be found in the `core/db.js` file.
-This includes the credentials for the database (host, user, password and db name) and can be changed in this file.

-More conveniently the MySQL credentials can be provided via environment variables.
-Use the following environment variables:
-* MYSQL_HOST: Host address for the database
-* MYSQL_DB: Database Name
-* MYSQL_USER: MySQL User
-* MYSQL_PASS: MySQL Password

-Currently we have two tables:
-* apikeys: Contains the apikeys required to perform authorized API request
-* entries: Stores the user entries for the Clock of Change

-For more information about the tables, see the SQL dump of the tables at `documentation/tables.sql` .

-**MAILER**

-The code related to the mail system can be found in the file `core/mailer.js`.
-For the mailer to work the smtp credentials need to be changed in this file as well.
-Then the mailer will work and use the mail templates from `mails/entry/`

-More conveniently the Mailer credentials can be provided via environment variables.
-Use the following environment variables:
-* MAIL_HOST: Host address for the mailer
-* MAIL_PORT: Port number for the mailer
-* MAIL_USER: Mailer User
-* MAIL_PASS: Mailer Password

-To debug and preview the emails, we use [MailHog](https://github.com/mailhog/MailHog).
-When installing the Clock of Change without Docker, you have to install MailHog manually (see link for details).
-Then set the host address of MailHog in the Clock of Change API and use `1025` as the port number.

-Assuming MailHog is running on localhost or you have chosen the Docker installation, you can debug and preview the mails under [http://localhost:8025/](http://localhost:8025/).

 ## Installation